Provisional designation in astronomy: Provisional packed designations

 The Minor Planet Center has extended the packed designation in preparation of the Vera C. Rubin Observatory, which is estimated to discover 250,000 objects will be discovered during its most productive months.
-With the new scheme, the 15,500th object and all prior ones will still have the usual packed designation (e.g. will still be K26Cz9Z), but the 15,501st object and any following ones will have the new designation, in which the first character is a underscore, the second character is a letter symbolizing the last two digits of the year of discovery (starting with 2010 as A, and ending with 2035 as Z; the scheme is not expected to last until this year though), the third character being the half month, and the next four being the order of designation after 15,500, using characters from 0 to 9, A to Z, then a to z.
+With the new scheme, the 15,500th object and all prior ones will still have the usual packed designation (e.g. will still be K26Cz9Z), but the 15,501st object and any following ones will have the new designation, in which the first character is a underscore, the second character is a letter symbolizing the last two digits of the year of discovery (starting with 2010 as A, and ending with 2035 as Z; the scheme is not expected to last until 2035 though), the third character being the half month, and the next four being the order of designation after 15,500, using characters from 0 to 9, A to Z, then a to z.